Well, That Didn’t Go as Planned

 In 2016 I was getting back to being myself, and my confidence was at a high.
 I wanted to share my awakened interest in fashion, beauty, and continuing with tips for leading a happy life.
 Looking in on things from the outside, the transition between “Everyday Anna” to “Alive with Anna” was huge, and seen in every aspect, including the name change.
 I wasn’t being just another, everyday Anna that was coping with crap, I was alive again.
 I posted frequently, vibrantly, and my blog saw the most growth its ever seen during this phase.

 But, in mid-late 2017 I hit a rut again, as life tends to do us who are lucky enough to live long enough for it to.
 I was struggling with finding ‘myself’ (as every newly graduated 22 year old does).
 Alive with Anna, in my eyes, lost its spark and appeal.
 I was too broke paying $900 a month for rent to buy new clothes to create content with.
-I felt this pressure to portray online that everything in my life was perfect all the time, and it was horribly depressing.
+I felt this pressure to portray online that everything in my life was perfect all the time, and it was becoming super depressing.

 In addition to that, I didn’t care about the clothes anymore, at least not as much as I had in the past.
 In my mind, someone else on Instagram could put together some decent outfit inspiration better than I could and honestly, I didn’t find it rewarding to post about it anymore.
 I didn’t give two sh*ts writing about the Annual Nordstrom sale, or how to wear white after Labor Day.
 (Disclaimer, there’s nothing wrong with this if you do care.
 It just lost its appeal for me)